Rooted + Heard Diagnostic

 • Rooted + Heard Diagnostic

-Assess your organisation’s inclusion and culture.
+Assess your organization’s inclusion and culture.
 Answer each question honestly.
 Your results will provide scores, feedback, and an overall interpretation to guide your next steps.
+Best completed by board members, executives, or senior leaders who have direct insight into what reaches — and is acted on at — board level.

 • Inclusion Score